 Unless stated otherwise within the specific league, each league participant must have a published NTRP rating, or he/she must declare a self-rating on TennisLink.
-Penalties up to and including suspension may be assessed to players, captains and/or facility coordinators who answer self-rate questions incorrectly or misrepresent the player's skill level.
+Penalties up to and including suspension may be assessed to players, captains and/or facility coordinators who answer self-rate questions incorrectly or misrepresent the player's skill level under the League Suspension Point System.